datafordemocracy/publicpresidency/sources/NYT_acquire.md

 # Acquiring New York Times articles about President Trump
-We pulled the New York Times articls from LexisNexis Academic, licensed through the UVA Libary.
+We pulled the New York Times articls from LexisNexis Academic, licensed through the UVA Libary.^1

 Using the "Advanced Options" for searching
 * select The New York Times in the source field,